eth-ait/hci-project-group-11/README.md

 ## Final solution

-TODO: maybe describe the two big features (discovery/social) more extensively.
-How they work and all the cool stuff you can do with them.

 With the limitation in mind that we don't focus in the sensoring part and have the mood input data for the user given, we worked out the following features for the mobile app Raumfeld.